 Inuit carves way to mental well-being after cancer

-After cancer diagnosis, Saila Kipanek, a traditional Inuit carver, couldn’t have imagined how important his life’s work would be for his recovery.
+After his cancer diagnosis, Saila Kipanek, a traditional Inuit carver, couldn’t have imagined how important his life’s work would be for his recovery.

-When Saila was diagnosed with rectal cancer, he knew his best chance for survival was treatment at The Ottawa Hospital.
+When Saila was diagnosed with cancer, he knew his best chance for survival was treatment at The Ottawa Hospital.
 But uprooting his life in Nunavut, to be treated in Ottawa, away from his family, friends, and community would prove to be a challenge.
 It took a toll on his mental health.

 But staff at The Ottawa Hospital would go the extra mile to make him feel at home.

-A wholistic approach to healing
+A holistic approach to healing

 It was a cold February day, when Saila woke up in a post-op recovery room.
 He was feeling like a shell of his former self.
 Having spent months away from his home and his loved ones while undergoing cancer treatment, which included chemotherapy, radiation and surgery, he was suffering from extreme depression.